Soybeans rise for second session, US-China trade war caps gains

-SINGAPORE: Chicago soybeans gained on Friday, with bargain-buying supporting prices, but the market was on track to end the week lower amid challenges arising from the US-China trade war.
+SINGAPORE/PARIS: Chicago soybeans gained on Friday, with bargain-buying supporting prices, but the market was on track to end the week lower amid concerns arising from the U.S.-China trade war.

-Wheat ticked higher with the market set for second weekly decline on improved weather in US Plains.
+Wheat prices also rose, although they were set for a second weekly decline on improved weather in the U.S. Plains.

+A fall in the dollar against major currencies was also supporting prices, making U.S. grains more competitive on world markets.

 In Argentina, another key global supplier, farmers this week made their largest single-day sales of soybeans in 2025, according to the country’s Rosario grain exchange.